Glyphack/Glyphack/content/blog/doing-real-work.md

 One of the ways to avoid doing work is being busy deciding non important stuff.
 There are many decisions to make daily optimizing all is not possible.
 In these situations I try to get it done, and move on.
-Imagine if it's deciding between something that does not matter much, I'd roll a dice.
+Imagine if it's deciding between something that does not matter much, I'd roll a die.
 Rolling a dice for stuff that are not the main goal is good because it helps to make a decision and have more time.
 When I free up enough time with useless stuff, I get bored then I do something else.
 I can repeat this process over and over to get to important work finally.